couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/appendix-release-notes.markdown

 ## Release Notes for Couchbase Client Library Java 1.2.3 GA (3 December 2013)

-The 1.2.2 release is the third bug fix release for the 1.2 series.
-It is a pure bugfix release, increasing the stability of the SDK in various scenarios.
+The 1.2.3 release is the third bug fix release for the 1.2 series.
+It is a pure bug fix release, increasing the stability of the SDK in various scenarios.

 **Fixes in 1.2.3**